-The Longega Project team currently consists of Fabian Feichter, Youlee Ku, Judith Neunhäuserer and Siyoung Kim.
-All team members are visual artists themselves and have known each other for around 10 years, from their student days at the Munich Art Academy.
+The Longega Project team currently consists of Fabian Feichter, Youlee Ku, Judith Neunhäuserer, Siyoung Kim, Nele Ka and Oliver Hausmann.
+All team members are visual artists themselves and have known each other from the Munich Art Academy.

 With the kind support of